School of Fine Arts

 Typically Offered: Fall.

 Course Description: A continuation of User Interface (UI) design, and introduction to HTML, CSS, and front-end development methods through a comprehensive and non-linear interaction design workflow.
 The course provides multiple techniques in the creation and development of responsive web sites and email, best practices toward establishing a strong visual language, developing basic functional interactive components, and utilizing software and a code editor.
+Six studio hours.
 Prerequisite(s): Credit or concurrent enrollment in ART 129 and PSY 101.

 ART 351 Advance Motion Graphics Credits: 3